Ta'anit: Four fasts

-The minor fasts are mentioned in the Bible as fasts in memory of the destruction of the First Temple.
+The minor fasts are mentioned in the Book of Zechariah as fasts in memory of the destruction of the First Temple.
+Zechariah 7 mentions the fasts in the fifth and seventh months, and Zechariah 8 mentions four dates: "the fast of the fourth month and the fast of the fifth and the fast of the seventh and the fast of the tenth".

 However, after the Second Temple was built, these fasts ceased to be observed.
 The Talmud establishes general rules for observance of the fasts in later periods: if the Temple stands the fasts are not observed and instead have the status of Yom Tov and observed as holidays; if the Jewish people are being persecuted the fasts are observed; if neither of those is the case, then "should they desire, they fast, should they desire not to, they do not fast."
 Nowadays, the Jewish people are accustomed to observing these fasts, making them obligatory.

 Customary fasts

-Customary fasts are practiced by specific communities, or by especially pious individuals, or by certain classes of individuals.
+Customary fasts are only practiced by specific communities, or by especially pious individuals, or by certain classes of individuals.
+Most of these fasts, like the minor fasts, last from dawn to dusk.